LiskArchive/lisk-legacy-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Description
-Please describe what functionality is required.
+Please describe what content is required.

 ### Motivation
 Please describe why it is required.